Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 # Manage the user rights

 User rights are defined by assigning the user to a (user) group.
 Groups define specific roles that user have while working on the *Actindo Core1 Platform*.
 For example, a bookkeeper needs access to specific functions of the *Accounting* module in addition to general rights for accessing the *Actindo Core1 Platform*.
 Additionally, rights to access other modules might be required.
-For this reason, you can create a specific group for the bookkeeper's role in which you can select all rights the bookkeepers need.
+For this reason, you can create a specific group for the bookkeeper's role in which you can collect all rights the bookkeepers need.

+> [INFO] The standard role "ActindoUsersGroup" is available to grant general accesssing rights for the *Actindo Core1 Platform* needed by all users.<!---Stimmt das?-->

 The user rights are individually managed for the main account and each sandbox, in which the users do their daily work.
 You assign them for all modules and plugins installed in the *Actindo Core1 Platform* in the *Settings* module.
 You can create, edit and delete user groups, add specific users to a group, remove users from a group, and assign rights to a user group.